VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * What alternatives did we consider?

+## Record Locators

+The system uses **Access Codes** instead of passwords to avoid the overhead for the registrant of setting up an account with the system.
+Many registrants may use the system only once, so there is no need to create a permanent account with a user ID and a password.

+The system needs to be able to retrieve order information quickly based on the registrant's email address and access code.
+To provide a minimum level of security, the access codes that the system generates should not be predictable, and the order information that registrants can retrieve should not contain any sensitive information.

+## Querying the Read-side

 The previous chapter focused on the write-side model and implementation, in this chapter we'll explore the read-side implementation in more detail.
 In particular you'll see how the team implemented the read model